Sibiu Travel Guide: Top Things to Do & Places to Visit

 Other than that - why should you visit Sibiu?

-- to see a beautiful Old Town with a mixed cultural heritage
+• to see a beautiful Old Town with a mixed cultural heritage

-- to meet friendly and proud Romanians with a taste for culture, fine foods and slow life
+• to meet friendly and proud Romanians with a taste for culture, fine foods, and slow life

-- to get lost on small cobblestone streets with lovely old houses, and feel like you've traveled back in time
+• to get lost on small cobblestone streets with lovely old houses, and feel like you've traveled back in time

 It is a 'must see' Romanian city and you'll need about 2 nights to explore it and its surroundings.
-Besides this Sibiu travel guide, you may be interested in our guide on how to plan your upcoming trip to Romania.
+Besides this Sibiu travel guide, you may be interested in our guide on how to plan your upcoming visit to Romania.

-Here at Romanian Friend we want to help you have the best time in our country :) so contact us if you have any questions!
+Here at Romanian Friend, we want to help you have the best time in our country :) so contact us if you have any questions!

 In this travel guide you'll find over 25 of the best things to do in Sibiu and the best places to visit in the city and surrounding area, so let's get started: